By Daniel Margrain

 As far as the political establishment is concerned, however, maximizing profits for the corporations they represent is given priority over the concept of a properly functioning and accountable social democratic state.
 Profit has become the guiding principle for the organisation of society from which everything is judged, including perceptions of success and happiness.
 This is reinforced daily on television programmes and in the lifestyle sections of magazines and newspapers.

-What underlies these contrasting perceptions is the concept of biological determinism whose proponents posit that the social order is a consequence of unchanging human biology, rather than the result of inherited economic privilege or luck.
+What underlies these contrasting perceptions is the concept biological determinism The proponents of this concept posit that the social order is a consequence of unchanging human biology, rather than the result of inherited economic privilege or luck.
 Thus, biological determinism reinforces the notion that inequality and injustice and the existence of entrenched hierarchical social structures of government, media and commerce are “natural”.

 But it also highlights the artificial limits that a system driven by profit imposes.
 Any rejection of biological determinism and the capitalist system that reinforces it, is regarded by apologists as being the fault of the individual and not the social institutions or the way society is structured.